 How does Featurespace help?

-Featurespace’s real-time machine learning ARIC Fraud Hub offers all the tools you need to limit the inherent risks in merchant onboarding and protect your business from fraud attacks.
-ARIC Fraud Hub identifies and stops organised fraud immediately.
+Featurespace’s real-time machine learning ARIC™ Risk Hub offers all the tools you need to limit the inherent risks in merchant onboarding and protect your business from fraud attacks.
+ARIC Risk Hub identifies and stops organized fraud immediately.
 When a fraudulent account is captured, associated accounts can be spotted and closed before they cause a problem.
 This prevents acquirers from playing catch-up with criminals.